Mind the Style Gap: Meta-Evaluation of Style and Attribute Transfer Metrics: Data sets

 \section{Data sets}

 In table~\ref{tab:dataset}, we list the stats of datasets with human annotations used for benchmarking in this paper.

-The data form \citet{mir-etal-2019-evaluating} [Mir] is on the Yelp sentiment task and is annotated by 3 workers, where the mean ratings are released.
+The data from \citet{mir-etal-2019-evaluating} [Mir] is on the Yelp sentiment task and is annotated by 3 workers, where the mean ratings are released.
 Data is downloaded from \url{github.com/passeul/style-transfer-model-evaluation}.
-No licence.
+No licence. \\

-The data from \citet{lai-etal-2022-human} [Lai] supplied human annotations on system output on formality task, using a continuous scale from 1-100.
-Download at \url{https://github.com/laihuiyuan/eval-formality-transfer} with MIT License.
+The data from \citet{lai-etal-2022-human} [Lai] supplied human annotations on system output on the formality task, using a continuous scale from 1-100.
+Download at \url{https://github.com/laihuiyuan/eval-formality-transfer} with MIT License. \\

-The data from \citet{scialom2021rethinking} [Scialom] is on human ratings for human written output for a simplification sentence task.
-It is complimenting the the dataset from \citet{alva-manchego-etal-2020-asset}.
+The data from \citet{scialom2021rethinking} [Sci] is on human ratings for human-written output for a simplification sentence task.
+It complements the dataset from \citet{alva-manchego-etal-2020-asset}.
 Download using the URL in the paper.
 No license specified.
-We have filtrated this data to obtain annotation in all three dimensions for the same data input (we check for an exact match on source sentence, rewrite, sentenceID), and we ended up with 65 samples annotated by 25 workers.
+We have filtered this data to obtain annotation in all three dimensions for the same data input (we check for an exact match on source sentence, rewrite, sentenceID), and we ended up with 65 samples annotated by 25 workers. \\

-The data from \citet{alva-manchego-etal-2020-asset} [Alva-m.] is system output on a simplification task.
-We use the resource released along with in \citet{scialom2021rethinking}, as it contains more meta-data, such as system information and more annotations.
-We filter the data such that we have 135 samples with 11 annotations in all three dimensions because we favour more samples over the number of annotations per sample.
+The data from \citet{alva-manchego-etal-2020-asset} [Alv.] is system output on a simplification task.
+We use the resource released along with \citet{scialom2021rethinking}, as it contains more metadata, such as system information and more annotations.
+We filter the data such that we have 135 samples with 11 annotations in all three dimensions because we favour more samples over the number of annotations per sample. \\